PROJECT KICKOFF

 This water system marks a new beginning for this rural community by delivering permanent and close access to clean water.
 Currently, there is no clean water located nearby, which means community members walk several miles away to fetch water that is contaminated.

 Thanks to the 2024 Spring For The Water attendees this project will serve 3,100 people when it is complete.
-If you’d like an invitation to Spring for the Water 2025 held in downtown Austin, Texas, sign up on our homepage to add yourself to our mailing list.
+If you’d like an invitation to Spring for the Water 2025 held in downtown Austin, Texas, sign up on our homepage to add yourself to our mailing list or call us.

 WATER ACCESS PRIOR TO CLEAN WATER SYSTEM PARTNERSHIPS